adjust/cocos2dx_sdk/doc/windows/windows.md

 The callback function will be called when the SDK receives the final attribution data.
 Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

-- `std::string trackerToken` the tracker token of the current install.
+- `std::string trackerToken` the tracker token of the current attribution.
-- `std::string trackerName` the tracker name of the current install.
+- `std::string trackerName` the tracker name of the current attribution.
-- `std::string network` the network grouping level of the current install.
+- `std::string network` the network grouping level of the current attribution.
-- `std::string campaign` the campaign grouping level of the current install.
+- `std::string campaign` the campaign grouping level of the current attribution.
-- `std::string adgroup` the ad group grouping level of the current install.
+- `std::string adgroup` the ad group grouping level of the current attribution.
-- `std::string creative` the creative grouping level of the current install.
+- `std::string creative` the creative grouping level of the current attribution.
-- `std::string clickLabel` the click label of the current install.
+- `std::string clickLabel` the click label of the current attribution.

 ```cpp
 #include "Adjust/Adjust2dx.h"